pyfsi/coconut/README.md

 ```bash
 export PYTHONPATH=/some/absolute/path:$PYTHONPATH
 ```
-This line can also be added to you `.bashrc` file.
+This line can also be added to your `.bashrc` file.